IntroSems quarters and schedules subject to change--check back often. Visit Stanford Student Affairs for the latest updates on Academic Year 2021-22.

 "I am an associate professor of comparative medicine and, by courtesy, of psychiatry and behavioral sciences.
 I received my doctoral degree in (abnormal) animal behavior at the University of Oxford, Great Britain, conducted my postdoctoral training at UC Davis, and began my faculty career at Purdue University.
 My research interests include the development of refined methods in behavioral research; abnormal behaviors in animals and their relationships with abnormal behaviors in humans; mouse well-being and enrichment; and the scientific impact of well-being problems in lab animals.
 My favorite experiments are ones where the animals tell me what's really going on by doing the opposite of what was predicted.
 I pursued a career in the field because it presents some of the hardest questions and most beautiful answers in science; and because of the great potential for animal behavior to improve both the lives of animals, and also the lives of humans.
-I serve on the boards of both animal well-being and human mental health advocacy organizations.
-None of the animal members of my own family are particularly well behaved, but I prefer them that way."
+I serve on the boards of both animal well-being and human mental health advocacy organizations."